lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 * report more than "just alpha" unless you can demonstrate that the measure is tau equivalent and unidimensional

-## Reliability Options for Two or more Administrations
+### Reliability Options for Two or more Administrations

-### Test-retest of total scores
+#### Test-retest of total scores

 The purpose of test-retest reliability is to understand the stability of the measure over time.
 With two time points, T1 and T2, the test-retest correlation is an unknown mixture of trait, state, and specific variance, and is a function of the length of time between two measures.

 * With two time points we cannot distinguish between trait and state effects, that said
   - we would expect a high degree of stability if the retest is (relatively) immediate
 * With three time points we can leverage some SEM tools to distinguish between trait and state components
-* A large test-retest correlation over a long period of time indicates temporal stability;
+* A large test-retest correlation over a long period of time indicates temporal stability.
+Temporal stability is:
   + expected if we are assessing something trait like (e.g., cognitive ability, personality trait)
   + not expected if we are assessing something state like (e.g., emotional state, mood)
   + not expected if there was an intervention (or condition) and the T1 and T2 administrations are part of a pre- and post-test design.

 There are some *methodological* concerns about test-retest reliability.
-For example, owing to memory and learning effects, the average response time to a second administration of identical items is about 80% the time of the first administration.
+For example, owing to memory and learning effects, the average response time to a second administration of identical items takes about 80% the time compared to the first administration.

 Szymanski and Bissonette [-@szymanski_perceptions_2020] did not assess retest reliability.
 We can, though, imagine how this might work.
 Let's imagine that both waves were taken in the same academic term, approximately two weeks apart.